smartcontractkit/full-blockchain-solidity-course-js/README.md

 # Thank you

 Thanks to everyone who is taking, participaint in, and working with this course.
 It's been a passion project and data dump of everything I've learnt in the web3 space to get you up to speed quickly.
-Also a big thank you to Chainlink Labs for encouraging this course to come to light.
+Also a big thank you to Chainlink Labs for encouraging this course to come to light - and many Chainlink Labs teammembers who helped with various assets!